 - Loan program implemented for local homeowners to obtain funds for the authentic preservation of their homes

-From the golden hay fields to the rippling mountain streams, and from the fortress-like churches to the traditional Saxon homes, each element in the Carpathian villages is a key part of human heritage.
-However, we still have many challenges, and simply restoring the villages to their former greatness is not enough.
+From the golden hay fields to the rippling mountain streams, and from the fortress-like Saxon church to the traditional Saxon homes, each element in Daia is a key part of human heritage.
+However, we still have many challenges, and simply restoring the village to its former greatness is not enough.

-As we move into the next phase of our work in the Carpathian villages, we are confident that our many endeavors will help to preserve these unique landscapes, now vanished throughout most of Europe, for many years to come.
+As we move into the next phase of our work in Daia, we are confident that our many endeavors will help to preserve these unique landscapes, now vanished throughout most of Europe, for many years to come.
 We have the following work planned for Daia and the other villages in the Carpathian highlands:

 - 10 houses and 10 barns planned for immediate restoration.

 - 65 houses planned for overall restoration.

 - Commercial lime kiln and pit planned for construction